hamoudi8080/GMD/Post 3.md

 Animation figure (2)

-We added an event to our animation so that when the animation reaches a point, we want something to happen, like sound Effects, or any other event.
+An event to our animation has also been added so that when the animation reaches a point, we want something to happen, like sound Effects, or any other event.
 In our case, when the animation reaches the event point before sec 0:08 we execute.

 ![image](https://github.com/hamoudi8080/GMD/assets/82207003/d42746bd-19fb-42f5-835e-bd4738950150)